Catherine Doherty’s enthralling and inspiring personal autobiography!

 The reader meets a woman of joy, humor, suffering and sheer exuberance, who shares, in a conversational and very personal way, her painful, growing experiences as a disciple who attempts to live the Gospel.

 Fragments of My Life is really a love story—the story of young love, mature love; love of God and people, person by person.
 The telling is itself an act of love, uttered in trust, but not without risk.
 Catherine Doherty emerges from these pages as a woman to contend with, a heroic Christian example for our times.

-This handsomely set new edition features 40 photos from Catherine’s life, many of which are presented here for the first time in print.
+This handsomely set new edition features 40 photos from Catherine’s life, many of which are presented here for the first time in print (Trade Paperback edition only).